slopezpereyra/slopezpereyra.github.io/_posts/F2023-08-28-ToLoveMyWife.md

 cowardice in living up to their desires, which is to blame.

-As far as my personal experience goes, the constancy of marriage, and the trust and comfort which I feel around my wife, allowed for exploration and curiosity to blossom unprecedentedly.
+As far as my personal experience goes, the constancy of marriage, and the trust and comfort which I feel around my girlfriend, allowed for exploration and curiosity to blossom unprecedentedly.
 I have always treated sensual pleasures in a somewhat oriental manner; having no religious education, no taboos nor impediments hindered my pursuit of a rich and varied sexual life from a